nicobou/satie/README.md

 SATIE is built with SuperCollider, an audio programming environment and language and is controlled via OSC.
 See instructions for [installing SuperCollider 3.8](INSTALL-SC.md).

+## Directory structure

+SATIE internal plugins:
+- audiosources:  sound sources (like file player)
+- effects:       effect (like reverb)
+- spatializers:  spatialization (like stereo)
+- mappers:       mapper

+other:
+- doc:           documentation
+- examples:      some example uses
+- src:           SATIE implementation
+- protocols:     OSC protocols
+- utils:         diagnostics and other tools
+- plugins:       implementation of SATIE client in other softwares (like Blender)

+## Sponsors

+This project is made possible thanks to the Society for Arts and Technologies.
+[SAT](http://www.sat.qc.ca/) and to the Ministère du Développement économique, de l'Innovation et de l'Exportation du Québec (MEIE).